technicalagilecoach/SudokuSolver/Notes.md

 - perform pruning etc. only based on actually changed cells

 ## Done
+- implement remaining basic strategies (identify relevant puzzles for each)
+  - implemented generic solver strategy for naked tuple (used for pairs, triplets and quadruplets)
+  - implemented generic solver strategy for hidden tuples (used for pairs, triplets and quadruplets)
+  - replaced NakedPairs by generic NakedTuples version
+  - replaced previous GenerateNTuple by generic Combinations implementations
 - implemented messy but generic code for handling naked tuples
   - works for pairs, triplets and most likely also for quadruplets (no test case for quadruplets yet)
 - improved Hidden Pairs strategy such that it performs as expected with on example puzzle.